UK's true COVID-19 death toll far higher than daily figure, data suggests

-Still, Tuesday's figures are likely to raise further questions about Britain's decision to impose its lockdown of society at a later date than European peers, many of which have had less severe outbreaks of the novel coronavirus.
+Earlier on Tuesday, official statistician Nick Stripe told the BBC that the ONS figures up to April 10 were "40% higher than the numbers that were actually announced on the next day."
+The data are likely to raise further questions about Britain's decision to impose its lockdown of society at a later date than European peers, many of which have had less severe outbreaks.

 Prime Minister Boris Johnson is still on sick leave after falling ill with COVID-19 as his ministers attempt to tackle urgent issues such as a shortage of personal protective equipment for health workers.
+DEADLIEST WEEK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)